Skip to content

 4. Hub vs. no-hub.
 Some smart bulbs require a separate hub (like Philips Hue Bridge).
 Others connect directly to Wi-Fi.
 Hub-based systems are more reliable but cost more upfront.

 5. Real-world reliability.
-Aggregated reviews reveal which brands actually stay connected vs. the ones that require constant reconnection.
+Verified reviews reveal which brands actually stay connected vs. the ones that require constant reconnection.
 This is the #1 source of smart bulb complaints.

 1. Philips Hue White Ambiance Bulb — Best Overall